Hal Blaine: Career

-Death
+Personal life and death

-Blaine died of natural causes on March 11, 2019, at the age of 90 in Palm Desert, California.
+Blaine was married six times; he was widowed by the 1968 death of his first wife, with whom he had one daughter.
+He died of natural causes on March 11, 2019, at age 90 in Palm Desert, California.
 A statement from his family read "May he rest forever on 2 and 4", referring to the second and fourth beats of a measure in music.
 Beatles drummer Ringo Starr and Beach Boys leader Brian Wilson expressed public condolences and praised Blaine's musicianship.
 Ronnie Spector praised Blaine for "the magic he put on all our Ronettes recordings".

-Legacy and recognition
+Artistry and legacy

-Blaine was a prolific session player and by his estimation played on over 35,000 recordings, including 6,000 singles.
-He is widely regarded as one of the most in-demand drummers in rock and roll history, having "certainly played on more hit records than any drummer in the rock era".
-His drumming can be heard as part of the Wall of Sound on the Ronettes' 1963 single "Be My Baby", produced by Phil Spector at Hollywood's Gold Star Studios.
-Drummer Max Weinberg wrote, "If Hal Blaine had played drums only on ...
-'Be My Baby', his name would still be uttered with reverence and respect for the power of his big beat."
-The pattern was created when Blaine accidentally hit the snare on just the fourth beat, instead of the two and four.
-It was a mistake that Spector decided to leave in.

-Blaine is also credited with popularising the "disco beat" after he recorded a "pshh-shup" sound by opening and closing the hi-hat at appropriate intervals on Johnny Rivers' "Poor Side of Town".
-The effect had been widely used in jazz, but professional recording engineers disliked it because of its resemblance to white noise.
-The sound subsequently became sought-after by producers in the 1970s.

 "Hal Blaine Strikes Again" was a rubber stamp used by Blaine to mark music scores and places where he played.
 When asked to explain about the stamp, Blaine said, "I always stamp my charts.
 And there's a reason why I started that; it wasn't all ego."
 The stamp was used for any piece of music Blaine played on.
 Another drummer, Mike Botts, then with the band Bread, recalled: "Every studio I went to in the late sixties, there was a rubber stamp imprint on the wall of the drum booth that said, 'Hal Blaine strikes again.'
 Hal was getting so many studio dates he actually had a rubber stamp made.
 He was everywhere!"

+Blaine was a prolific session player and by his estimation played on over 35,000 recordings, including 6,000 singles.

+Blaine is widely regarded as one of the most in-demand drummers in rock and roll history, having "certainly played on more hit records than any drummer in the rock era".
+Bruce Gary, drummer for the Knack, once said he was disappointed to find that his 10 favorite drummers turned out to all be Hal Blaine.
+He is also credited with popularising the "disco beat" after he recorded a "pshh-shup" sound by opening and closing the hi-hat at appropriate intervals on Johnny Rivers' "Poor Side of Town".
+The effect had been widely used in jazz, but professional recording engineers disliked it because of its resemblance to white noise.
+The sound subsequently became sought after by producers in the 1970s.

 In 2014, Blaine was portrayed by Johnny Sneed in the film Love & Mercy, a biopic of the Beach Boys' Brian Wilson.

 The instrumental song "Hal McBlaine" – a portmanteau combining the names of Blaine and guitarist John McBain – by psychedelic garage rock band Wellwater Conspiracy on their 1999 album Brotherhood of Electric: Operational Directives is an homage to Blaine.

-Awards and accolades
+Achievements

 Blaine played on six consecutive Grammy Award Record of the Year winners: